Rules

 - Act as ex-officio member of all committees.

-- Shall be responsible for communication with and management of the SDPL website and
+- Responsible for communication with and management of the SDPL website and Webmaster.

 4.11.2 VICE PRESIDENT:

-- Shall in the absence or disability of the President, perform all duties of the President.
+- In the absence or disability of the President, perform all duties of the President.

 4.11.3 SECRETARY:

-- Shall record and keep the minutes of all Board, Captains and Rules Committee Meetings.
+- Record and keep the minutes of all Board, Captains and Rules Committee Meetings.

-- Maintain correspondence with all other cities in regards to the West Coast Challenge.
+- Maintain correspondence with all other cities regarding the West Coast Challenge.

 - Maintain copies of all SDPL forms and paperwork.

-- Shall proofread the handbook prior to printing and publish the Table Talk.
+- Proofread the handbook prior to printing and publish the Table Talk.

-- Shall maintain an on-going record of all league member’s phone numbers and mailing
+- Maintain an on-going record of all league member’s phone numbers and mailing addresses.

 4.11.4 TREASURER:

-- Shall be responsible for SDPL bookkeeping and banking functions.
+- Responsible for SDPL bookkeeping and banking functions.

 - Provide a budget for each season’s activities.

-- Shall be responsible for the management of the SDPL P.O.
+- Management of the SDPL P.O.
 Box, including renewals, keys, etc.

 4.11.5 STATISTICIAN: